Are you looking for a safe and effective first trimester workout?

 After a week, increase it to two sets of each exercise with 90-second breaks in between.

-Again, if at any point you feel dizzy or that something feels wrong – stop immediately.
+If at any point you feel dizzy or that something feels wrong – stop immediately.

 Otherwise, you will be able to do a lot of exercises that non-pregnant women can do.